-Mrs. Geiger is at Mill Run on Tues., Thurs., and Friday.
-She will also teach some of 1st, 2nd, 3rd, 4th, and 5th grades.
-Mrs. Geiger also teaches music at Hamilton Elementary.
+Ms. Tomlinson is at Mill Run every day and teaches some of Kindergarten, 1st, 2nd, 3rd, 4th, and 5th grades.

 Music instruction is in keeping with the Virginia Standards of Learning and the National Standards of Music which call for:

 Mill Run Elementary students receive two 30-minute periods of music instruction every week at Mill Run.

 LCPS Art, Music, and Physical Education Report Card Guidelines